 Overpass on Hero’s Square in 2019 vs in the 1970s

-The overpass on Hero’s Square constructed in 2012 was an initiative of the government to ease car traffic jams in the city.
+The overpass on Hero’s Square constructed in 2012 was the government’s initiative to ease car traffic jams in the city.
 Even though it was a necessary addition, it completely changed the view and the layout of the square.

 Construction of Georgian National Archive in the 1960s vs in 2019

-The National Archives serve the economical, political, cultural, and scientific interests of the country.
+The National Archives serve the economic, political, cultural, and scientific interests of the country.
 It houses important documents of Georgia and its citizens, publications, books, photos, etc.

 Ortachala Bus Station in 1981 vs in 2019